jvdassen/quickquestion-dizmo/README.md

-# Vuejs dizmo
+# Quick Questions dizmo

-Create the `Vuejs` dizmo by running `npm run make` and drag and drop the generated file &ndash; which can be found at `build/Vuejs-x.y.z.dzm` &ndash; onto dizmoViewer.
+Create the `Quick Questions` dizmo by running `npm run make` and drag and drop the generated file &ndash; which can be found at `build/Vuejs-x.y.z.dzm` &ndash; onto dizmoViewer.
 The suffix of the file will be the current version number.

 ## Building